kaustavkarak/Kaustav-Karak_5017117/Week 1/Design Patterns and Principles/README.md

 ## Design Patterns and Principles
-**.txt Files**: These files contain the all the Java codes in .txt format.
+**.txt Files**: These files contain all the Java codes in '.txt' format.
 <br />
-**".java Files" Folder**: This folder contains the Java code files with the .java extension.
+**".java Files" Folder**: This folder contains the Java code files with the '.java' extension.